highlightjs/highlight.js/docs/language-guide.rst

 Keywords
 --------

-In the simple case language keywords can by defined with a string, separated by space:
+In the simple case language keywords can be defined with a string, separated by space:

 ::